davidclaeysquinones/epg-info-docker/README.md

 ### Paths

-An example `channels.xml` is included by default in the image.
+An example `channels.xml` is included by default in the image.<br>
-However if you want to configure your own channels you need to provide your own configuration file.
+However if you want to configure your own channels you need to provide your own configuration file.<br>
 You can do this by creating a mapping in the `/config` folder.

 ### Environment Variables